Introduction

 Examples

-We have tentatively ported a feww selected open-source web application to prove their potential compatibility with WEBCAT.
-No official support is provided, as such, administrators as discouraged from deploying them without prior testing, and understandinf that updates might be breaking, or require significant additional work.
+We have tentatively ported a few selected open-source web application to prove their potential compatibility with WEBCAT.
+No official support is provided.
+As such, administrators are discouraged from deploying these applications without prior testing and understanding that updates might break compatibility or require significant additional work.

 Test App